 The heating elements are sewn into the seat cushion cover and seat back cover assemblies, which are serviced individually.
-The heating elements and temperature sensor cannot be repaired and, if faulty, the affected seat cover assembly must be replaced.
-Refer to Group 23 - Body for the seat cover service procedures.
+The heating elements and temperature sensor cannot be repaired and, if faulty or damaged, the affected seat cover assembly must be replaced.
+Refer to Group 23 - Body for the seat cushion cover and seat back cover service procedures.